petertwigg/petertwigg.github.io/_posts/2022-08-13-meditation-explained-in-1.5-minutes.md

 layout: post
 title: Meditation Explained in 1.5 Minutes
 categories:
-- Context
+- Video
 feature_image:
 ---

-{% include video.html id="Lk4JvVEi13I" title="Meditation Explained in 1.5 Minutes " %}
 A brief summary of a vast and fascinating topic.
 A topic which is possibly the only game in town worth playing.
 Knowing yourself.
+{% include video.html id="Lk4JvVEi13I" title="Meditation Explained in 1.5 Minutes " %}
 Tips, techniques & context to help improve your meditation.

-#context #meditation #mindfulness